huggingface/blog/fine-tune-xlsr-wav2vec2.md

 The data is now saved under ./cv-corpus-6.1-2020-12-11.
 We can leverage datasets now to preprocess the dataset.

-Let's start by loading the dataset and taking a look at its structure.
+Let\'s start by loading the dataset and taking a look at its structure.
 [Common Voice](https://huggingface.co/datasets/common_voice) has many different splits including `invalidated`, which refers to data that was not rated as "clean enough" to be considered useful.
 Because the Turkish dataset is so small, we will merge both the validation and training data into a training dataset and simply use the test data for validation.

 ```python
 from datasets import load_dataset, load_metric